BLMS Supplemental Guidelines

 Events/Athletics Attendance

-Students must attend the entire day of school in order to participate in afterschool events.
+Students must attend the school day in order to participate in afterschool events.
 These events shall include, but are not limited to: school plays, musicals, concerts, all sports activities including practices, dances, socials, etc. (Exceptions: medical/dental appointments or certain emergency absences when approval is given by either the Principal or Assistant Principal.

-Students who participate in an after-school or evening athletic event or activity must remain until the end of the activity unless parents/caregivers have made previous arrangements with the adult or coach in charge.
+Students who participate in an after-school or evening athletic event or activity must remain until the end of the activity unless parent/guardian/caretakers have made previous arrangements with the adult or coach in charge.

 Fees and Expenses